 Platform as a Service

 Platform as a Service (PaaS) is where a third-party provider equips developers with proprietary APIs to make applications that will run within a specific environment.
 While a developer is free to create any application they wish, the app is locked to the platform used for its creation.
 This method of developing applications can be low cost or even free and allows you to leverage the infrastructure and tools of an already established cloud company for building or migrating your existing applications.
 This also gives you the ability to quickly make your application available to a wide audience.

 The downside to PaaS is that you can only use the tools and languages provided by your chosen platform.
 Plus, the level of detail in operation may be limited to what the API exposes; you may not get machine-level control and flexibility.

-Facebook is an example of PaaS.
+An example of PaaS is Facebook.
 Developers can create specific applications for the Facebook platform using proprietary APIs and make that application available to any Facebook user.
 Some applications integrate a user’s Twitter and Facebook account, others integrate a database with a Facebook profile.